cecton/blog/content/posts/rust-and-arduino-part2.md

  *  To send a command we will need to set the Co bit to 1 and the D/C# bit to 0.
- *  To send a data on the other hand we will need to either set the Co bit to 0 or set the Co bit to a and the D/C# bit to 1.
+ *  To send a data on the other hand we will need to either set the Co bit to 0 or set the Co bit to 1 and the D/C# bit to 1.
 (I don't know what is the difference.)